 Garland started his coaching career in 1977 with a two-year stint as an assistant basketball coach at Cody High in Detroit.
 Garland then headed to private business for several years before his desire to teach led him back into coaching as the junior varsity coach at Belleville High in 1982.

 Garland earned a bachelor’s degree in physical education and community recreation from Northern Michigan in 1977.
 While at NMU, he was the recipient of the Minority Student Academic Achievement Award.
 Izzo and Garland were teammates on the Wildcats’ basketball squad.

-Garland's family includes his wife, Cynthia, daughter, Simone, and sons Quentin and Michael Ray, and grandchildren Simone, LaNyla and Jacqueline.
+Garland’s family includes his wife, Cynthia, daughter, Simone, and sons Quentin and Michael Ray, and grandchildren Simone, LaNyla, Jacqueline, Amanda and Jeremiah.